ThabaniDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Moves all files beginning with an uppercase letter to the directory /tmp/u
 - 101-clean_emacs:
 	- Deletes all files that end with the character *~*
+- 102-tree:
+	- Creates three directories with the limitation of only using 2 spaces and 2 lines of script code